mathjax/MathJax/docs/html/_sources/tex.txt

 ==========================

 New in MathJax v2.0 is the ability to have equations be numbered automatically.
-This is off by default, so that pages don't change when you update from v1.1 to v2.0, but it is easy to configure MathJax to produce automatic equation numbers by adding:
+This functionality is turned off by default, so that pages don't change when you update from v1.1 to v2.0, but it is easy to configure MathJax to produce automatic equation numbers by adding: